Milly Witkop: Early life and period in London

 Witkop was born Vitkopski in the Ukrainian shtetl of Zlatopol to a Jewish Ukrainian-Russian family as the oldest of four sisters.
 The youngest of the four, Rose, also became a well-known anarchist.
-In 1894, Witkop left the Ukraine for London.
-In the decades following the 1881 assassination of Czar Alexander II, many Jews left Russia as a result of anti-Jewish pogroms throughout the Empire.
+In 1894, Witkop left Ukraine for London.
+In the decades following the 1881 assassination of Czar Alexander II, many Jews left Russia, as a result of anti-Jewish pogroms throughout the Empire.
 Most went to the United Kingdom or the United States.

 In London, she worked in a tailoring sweatshop and saved enough money to finance her parents' and sisters' passage to England.
 The hard conditions she worked under led her to question her faith.
 Her involvement in a bakers' strike led her to become involved with the group around the Jewish anarchist newspaper Arbayter Fraynd.
 She became influenced by the works of the anarchist theorist Peter Kropotkin.
 In 1895, she first met Rudolf Rocker in the course of her political work.
 In May 1898, Rocker invited her to accompany him to New York City, where he hoped to find employment.
 The two were, however, not admitted to the country, because they refused to get married legally and were returned to the United Kingdom with the same ship on which they had reached the United States.
 The matter received some newspaper coverage in the United States at the time, attacking the couple's love without marriage.

 From October 1898, Rocker and Witkop co-edited the Arbeyter Fraynd.
 In March 1900, the two also started publishing the newspaper Germinal, which was more focused on cultural topics.
 In 1907, the couple's son, Fermin, was born.
 Rocker and Witkop were opposed to World War I after it broke out in 1914, unlike many other anarchists such as Kropotkin, who supported the Allied cause.
 To ease the poverty and deprivation caused by the joblessness that accompanied the war, Witkop and her husband opened a soup kitchen.
 In December 1914, however, Rocker like many Germans and Austrians in the UK, was interned as an enemy alien.
 Witkop continued her anti-war activities until she was also arrested in 1916.
 She remained imprisoned until the autumn of 1918.
 She then left the United Kingdom to join her husband and son in the Netherlands.